 We also found this awesome patch of red leaves.

-Spokane and spring colors
+Liberty Lake and spring colors

 Even in spring we aren’t awash in colors here in Spokane.
 Our little corner of Eastern Washington is grassy and rocky and rugged.
 Our colors are often brown and brown and brown.